valorisa/vscode-error-lens/README.md

 ## Settings

+* `errorLens.useColorContributions`: Use color contributions instead of settings.
+These Colors can be contributed by themes.
 * `errorLens.errorBackground`: Background color of the entire line containing error.
 * `errorLens.errorForeground`: Text color used to highlight lines containing errors.
 * `errorLens.errorMessageBackground`: Background color of the error message.